JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 nom requires ALOT of imports so will be ignoring most of them in the code snippets
 </Note>

-First we need to define some type aliases
+First, we need to define some type aliases

 ```rust
 // Use nom_locate's LocatedSpan as a wrapper around a string input